PU Prime Launches Halloween Giveaway: Iphones, Watches & Cash Await

 Grand Prizes Await

-At the end of the promotion, traders will have the chance to take home some of Apple's devices:
+At the end of the promotion, traders will have the chance to take home some of Apple's most sought-after devices:

 Weekly Lucky Draws

-Adding to the festive fun, PU Prime will also award $600 in total weekly cash rewards throughout October, with three winners each week receiving $50 USD .
-Draws will be held on:10 October 17 October 24 October 31 October
+Adding to the festive fun, PU Prime will also award $600 in total weekly cash rewards throughout October, with three winners each week receiving $50 USD.
+Draws will be held on:

 How to Enter

-New or existing clients can:Deposit & Trade – Deposit a minimum of $500 USD into their PU Prime trading account.
-Earn Lucky Draw Tickets – Trade at least 100,000 notional volume to receive 1 lucky draw ticket .
-Win Prizes – Each ticket boosts the chances of winning in both the weekly draws and the grand prize draw .
+Deposit & Trade – Deposit a minimum of $500 USD into your PU Prime trading account.

+Earn Lucky Draw Tickets – Trade at least 100,000 notional volume to receive 1 lucky draw ticket.

+Win Prizes – Each ticket boosts your chances of winning in both the weekly draws and the grand prize draw.

 About PU Prime